 Learn more about the instructors.

-What to Bring Students are required to bring their own instruments - percussion (pakhawaj, tabla, for example), other (sitar, surbahar, veena, and so on).
+What to Bring It's suggested that students bring their own instruments - percussion (pakhawaj, tabla, for example), other (sitar, surbahar, veena, and so on) but we will have several available for use in the event that a student does not have an instrument to bring.
 Percussionists will get a chance to enhance their playing, and try out pakhawaj taals on their instrument.
 Vocalists, and other instrumentalists will practice performing to pakhawaj taals.

 Cornish College of the Arts is pleased to offer two three day workshops in Dhrupad - Vocal and Pakhawaj, in collaboration with Dhrupad Music Institute of America (DMIA).
 These workshops are taught by the internationally renowned Gundecha Brothers, and are a part of DMIA’s Dhrupad Days 2014 http://dhrupad.com.
 Please visit that page for information about other events and activities that are a part of Dhrupad Days 2014.